These 11 questions could hold the key to solving the Idaho murders

 What we know: Describing the crime scene to Today, coroner Ms Mabbutt said that there was “quite a bit of blood”.

-DNA has been recovered from the home, which Mogen, Goncalves and Kernodle shared with two other roommates.
+DNA has been recovered from the home, which Mogen, Goncalves and Kernodle shared with at least two other roommates.

 Police have taken more than 4,000 pictures of the residence after the murders.
 The door appeared to be unlocked with no sign of forced entry and nothing seemed to have been taken, investigators said.